icann/rst-whois-selftest-tool/README.md

 Installation
 ============
 Clone the project repository and choose version according to the specification compatibility matrix.
-In the normal case, choose the lastest version.
+In the normal case, choose the latest version.

     $> git clone https://github.com/dotse/Whois-Selftest-Tool.git <srcdir>
     $> cd <srcdir>